 Watson, D. F., 1982, Acord: Automatic contouring of raw data, Comp. & Geosci., 8, 97-101.

 Shewchuk, J. R., 1996, Triangle: Engineering a 2D Quality Mesh Generator and Delaunay Triangulator, First Workshop on Applied Computational Geometry (Philadelphia, PA), 124-133, ACM, May 1996.

 This module allows you to use the -l option to specify an automatic legend entry.
 This option is available for lines or symbols only.
-If there is no size specified (which is always true for lines) or if the symbol size is computed from other information (which may be true for some symbols deriving size from other input columns), then you need to supply a legend size (i.e., length of a line symbol) via the +s modifier.
+If the symbol size is variable and computed from other information (which may be true for some symbols deriving their size from other input columns), then you need to supply a representative legend size via the +S modifier.